exasol/script-languages-container-tool/test/resources/gen_package_diff/all_flavors/expected_result/flavor_one/internal_packages.md

-# Internal packages comparison between Flavor_one flavor in 2.0.0 and Flavor_one flavor in 1.0.0
+# Internal packages comparison between flavor "Flavor One" in 2.0.0 and flavor "Flavor One" in 1.0.0

 <!-- markdown-link-check-disable -->